Equal Temperament vs. 1/6 SC - Attenuated

 Developed by Theoretical development (12-TET standardized c.
 1900) — Modern era

-Developed by Giuseppe Tartini and Baroque theorists (c.
-1750) — Baroque era
+Developed by Baroque theorists — Baroque era

 Compare Temperaments in Tunable — Get Tunable.